soumyabhate/emocare-wellness-bot-jetson-nano/README.md

-# EmoCare Therapy Bot 🧠💬🎧
+# EmoCare Wellness Bot 🧠💬🎧

 > **Status:** Components are currently **not connected** end‑to‑end.
 Each file works **separately**.
 > **Next step:** **Integrate** voice recording → STT → LLM → TTS → Streamlit UI into one flow. 🚀